lab-cosmo/librascal/docs/source/how-to.rst

 Write the C++ method
 ^^^^^^^^^^^^^^^^^^^^

-At this point, you can code the method in the way that you want, but we remind you that it should be included in the ``namespace Rascal {...}``.
+At this point, you can code the method in the way that you want, but we remind you that it should be included in the ``namespace rascal {...}``.
 So for example, your file(s) ``mymethod.h`` will contain:

 .. code-block:: c++

     #include <wathever_is_needed>

-    namespace Rascal {
+    namespace rascal {
         /**
         * Remember to put comments in a form that Doxygen
         * so that is clear what they do